twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **IncludeLiga** – Used with **Other Forms and Variants: Standard Ligatures (liga)**.
 This feature uses the first five Latin characters from the *Alphabetic Presentation Forms* range of Unicode.
 Including it in monospaced or pixelated fonts may cause bugs (e.g. Noto Sans Mono).
 * **IncludeLnum** – Used with **Numerals: Lining Figures (lnum)**.
 * **IncludeLoclCommon** – Used with **Localized Forms (locl): Common Localized Forms (CAT, NLD, TRK, ROM)**.
 This feature is used for Catalan (CAT) to replace l· with the character from *Latin Extended-A*, Dutch (NLD and FLE) to replace ij and íj́ with its own ligatures, Turkish (TRK) to replace i for case sensitivity and Romanian and Moldavian (ROM and MOL) to replace ş and ţ (cedilla) with ș and ț (comma).
 * **IncludeLoclCustom** – Used with **Localized Forms (locl): Custom Localized Forms (loclLANG)**.
-Only works for languages with Arabic, Greek, Hebrew or Latin scripts.
+This feature supports only languages with Arabic, Greek, Hebrew or Latin scripts.
 This feature is useful for some languages, e.g. Hungarian (HUN) or Polish (POL) to reverse slant or rotate the acute in áéíóú (őű) or ćńóśź or French (FRA) to change thin space metrics.
 * **IncludeMedi** – Used with **Medial Forms (medi, med2)**.
 This feature uses medial characters from the *Arabic* ranges of Unicode.
 The second feature is used only for Syriac.
 * **IncludeNalt** – Used with **Other Forms and Variants: Alternate Annotation Forms (nalt)**.
 This feature uses circled letters and numbers from the *Enclosed Alphanumerics* block and initial, isolated, medial or terminal characters from the *Arabic* ranges of Unicode.
 * **IncludeOnum** – Used with **Numerals: Oldstyle Figures (onum)**.
 In order to generate this feature, PostScript names for each glyph should have `.onum` at the end.